What to Know Before Going Vegan

 Eat your vegetables, eat your fat

-When I figured all of this out while I was researching and experimenting for the Bulletproof Diet, I lost 100 pounds of fat that I could not lose, but more importantly my inflammation markers all dropped.
-For the first time in my life I was free of muscle and joint pain that had always been there.
+When I figured all of this out when I was researching and experimenting for the Bulletproof Diet, I was free of muscle and joint pain for the first time in my life.
 Turns out, vegetables that are not compatible with my mitochondrial biology caused the aches and pains.

 Few vegans seem to understand this, which is why even famous vegan athletes talk so much about muscle and joint pain.